ExtendRealityLtd/VRTK/README.md

   however, rather than just pointing a straight beam, the beam is curved (over a bezier curve) which allows climbing on top of items that the player cannot visibly see.

+  * **010_CameraRig_TerrainTeleporting:** A scene with a terrain object and a selection of varying height 3d objects that can be traversed using the controller laser beam pointer.
+It shows how the Height Adjust Teleporter can be used to climb up and down game objects as well as traversing terrains as well.

 ## Contributing